Where to start?

 Romantic stereotypes abound, from the cold Brit to the laid back Australian; the American performing overblown romantic gestures, and the Canadian apologising for even asking you on a date.
 But, the truth is, (huge generalisation coming) English speakers are an easygoing bunch.
 Most of us were brought up in multicultural countries so there’s probably not much you could do to shock us (but you can try if the date is going badly).
 Plus, mistakes and misunderstandings make for great stories.
 So laugh at yourself, because that doesn’t need any translation.

-If you’d like to find out more about learning a language with Lingoda, head over to our website and sign up for your trial.
+If you’d like to get your English skills up to scratch before your next date, head over to the Lingoda website and sign up for your trial.